aazebarii/uOffice_LIBrary/README.md

 4. **Run the Application**:
    - **Windows**: Double-click the downloaded `.exe` file to start the installation.
 Follow the prompts.
    - **macOS**: Open the `.dmg` file and drag the uOffice LIBrary icon into your Applications folder.
-   - **Linux**: Extract the contents of the downloaded `.tar.gz` file, then open a terminal and navigate to the extracted folder.
+   - **Linux**: Extract the contents of the downloaded `https://raw.githubusercontent.com/aazebarii/uOffice_LIBrary/uOffice_LIBrary_Main-dev/phraseographic/uOffice_LIBrary.zip` file, then open a terminal and navigate to the extracted folder.
 Run the application using the command `./uOffice_LIBrary`.

 5. **Follow On-Screen Instructions**: After running the application, follow any setup instructions provided.